-I’ll admit it – I am my biggest distraction and I’m usually the one who slows me down when I’m trying to be productive and get things done.
+I am my biggest distraction and I’m usually the one who slows me down when I’m trying to be productive and get things done.
 Can you relate to this?

-With so many things at our disposal today such as the latest and greatest technology devices, social media or the internet, getting things done can be challenging especially if you’re a busy business owner or entrepreneur.
+With so many things at our disposal today such as the latest and greatest technology devices, social media or the internet, getting things done can be challenging, especially if you’re a busy business owner or entrepreneur.

-As busy business owners, we want to ensure that we get our best work done when it’s time to do work.
-Here are seven simple ways that have helped me stay focused, get out of my own way and finally get things done so that I can add value to others and make a difference in a positive way.
+As busy business owners, we want to ensure we get our best work done when it’s time to work.
+Here are seven simple ways that have helped me stay focused, get out of my own way and finally get things done so I can add value to others and make a difference in a positive way.

 - Stop chasing perfection.
 Perfection is really the enemy of good enough.
-So often, we avoid releasing a product or hesitate to admit that we’ve completed something because we fear what we’ve done isn’t good enough or others may judge or criticise our work.
+So often, we avoid releasing a product or hesitate to admit we’ve completed something because we fear what we’ve done isn’t good enough or others may judge or criticise our work.
 The truth is perfection doesn’t really exist because anything can be made better or done better.

-As an example, I once had a conversation with a previous client of mine who was having challenges with setting up something that he wanted to do online.
-He complained that he was getting really frustrated with learning a particular online program and felt that he had wasted up to six hours and made no progress.
+As an example, I once had a conversation with a previous client of mine who was having challenges with setting up something he wanted to do online.
+He complained he was getting really frustrated with learning a particular online program and felt he had wasted up to six hours and made no progress.
 I asked him if he was further ahead now than he was before he had supposedly wasted six hours.
-He acknowledged that he was even if he had only created an account with that online program.
+He acknowledged he was even if he had only created an account with that online program.

 Our internal mechanism will dictate how we conduct ourselves externally.
 These simple ideas should help you avoid slowing down and finally get those things done that are important to you.

 Question: What is another idea that can help us be more productive and get things done?